satlawa/edin_threaded_programming/README.md

 # Threaded Programming

-Implementation of threaded programming in OpenMP.
+Implementation ans analyis of performanc of threaded programming shedules in OpenMP.